ColinDoumont/hugo_research_old/README.md

 This repository contains the methodology and code for my research project made under supervision of Hugo Schyns.
 ## Content
 ### Data cleaning
 * What to do when companies change their TIC code, use CUSIP?
 Read up on the litterature about this subject.
 Hugo told me that many financial analysts/auditors use CUSIP.
-* Missing values:
+* Missing values?
 Approach mentioned in the paper and also supported by Hugo:
     1. If possible, fill forward.
     2. If not possible, compute median from cross-section.
 * How do you handle string values, one-hot encoding?
 There are no string values.
 ### Data structuring
 * Training, validition and test sample: do this in a rolling window, but which kind is best (there are three main methods)?